Avalanche vs. Snowball: Which Debt Payoff Method Is Right for You?

 Is it ever OK to stop making extra payments?

-Life happens.
-Job loss, medical emergency, or other crisis might require pausing extra payments.
-That's fine—continue minimums to avoid damage to your credit.
-Once you stabilize, resume extra payments.
-Missing minimums is what hurts your credit; missing extra payments just extends your timeline.
+Yes.
+Job loss, medical emergencies, or major life changes can require pausing extra payments.
+Always keep up minimums to avoid hurting your credit.
+Once you stabilize, resume extras.
+Missing minimums is what damages your credit; missing optional extras just extends your timeline.

 Related Tools & Resources